OpenJML/openjml.github.io/tutorial/exercises/VerifyingMethodCallsExKey.md

 	return a.length == b.length;
 }
 ```
  Now that we have included everything from past tutorials, what new specifications do we need after reading "Method Calls?"
-Recall how a method call is verified; at the call site assert the precondition of the called method, and then assume the callee's postconditions.
+Recall how a method call is verified; at the call site the precondition of the called method is asserted, and then the callee's postconditions are assumed.
 In our program we only have one preconditions for the caller function `addArrays()` which we’ve already accounted for, and one postcondition for the callee function `sameSize()`.
 So we can write the following:
 ```Java
 //@ requires (\forall int j; 0 <= j < a.length; a[j]+b[j] <= Integer.MAX_VALUE);
 //@ ensures \result.length == a.length || \result.length == 0;